Minnesota United pummels D.C. United 4-0

 Takeaways

-Minnesota took advantage of their chances, D.C. didn’t.
+Minnesota took advantage of their chances, United didn’t.
 Although history pointed to the visitors being able to handle the expansion side, Minnesota proved they are on the right path for the future.

 What’s next?